mozilla-services/docs/source/sync/storageformat5.rst

   contain *version* and *syncID* fields, which behave like the *storageVersion* and *syncID* fields on this record, but on a per-engine level.

+In Protocol 1.5, an additional field is present:

+- **declined**: engines that are not present in **engines**, and are not present in this array, can be presumed to be neither enabled nor explicitly declined.
+  If a user has explicitly declined an engine, rather than e.g., not having the option due to missing functionality on the client, then it should be added to this list in the uploaded meta/global record.
+  No engine should be present in both **engines** and **declined**; if an error results in this situation, **engines** takes precedent.

 Example
 -------